Greylock Capital Management: Mozambique

 A global creditor committee formed in 2016 following Mozambique's announcement of default on its outstanding external sovereign debt.
 Committee discussions focused on the need to create near-term fiscal space for the country, which remains one of the world's poorest, while preserving upside for bond investors associated with Mozambique's vast offshore gas reserves.
 Consideration was also given to initiatives to improve transparency and resolve the scandal around undisclosed loans, both of which were viewed as critical in the country's efforts to normalize its relationship with the IMF and bilateral donors.
 Greylock Capital led the negotiations that resulted in a preliminary agreement on restructuring terms that were finalized in late 2019.
 An exchange offer for the existing bonds closed in October 2019 with a final participation rate in excess of 98%.

 Suriname

-As of February 2021, the firm is part of a creditor committee in discussions with the Suriname concerning the restructuring of approximately $675 million in loans undertaken by the republic.
-Other members of the creditor committee include Franklin Templeton, Eaton Vance, GMO Investments.
-With negotiations continuing, creditors have accepted proposals by the Republic to defer some loan payments.
+In 2021, the firm was part of a creditor committee in discussions with the Suriname concerning the restructuring of approximately $675 million in loans undertaken by the country.
+Other members of the creditor committee included Franklin Templeton, Eaton Vance, GMO Investments.
+The Suriname debt restructuring closed successfully in mid-2023 in a deal that was broadly supported by the International Monetary Fund and by bondholders.

+Ghana

+The firm is a member of the creditor committee for the restructuring of approximately 20 billion USD of Ghana's outstanding debt.
+After an unexpected announcement of default by the country in 2022, Ghana began working with multilateral and commercial creditors on a restructuring.
+A September 2024 offer by Ghana was accepted by creditors and marks the conclusion of the debt restructuring process, allowing Ghana to regain access to international credit markets.

+Venezuela

+As of April 2024, the firm is a member of the official creditor committee for the restructuring of Venezuelan sovereign debt.